Last updated: ET

 - Avoid independent street vendors

 Incidents of violent crime are generally associated with assaults committed during a burglary or robbery.

 Women travelling alone may be subject to some forms of harassment and verbal abuse.
-Some incidents of assault, rape and sexual aggression against Canadian women have also occurred, including at beach resorts.
+Some incidents of assault, rape and sexual aggression against Canadian women have occurred, including at beach resorts.